h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 ## Request and Response Authenticator fields

 The Request and Response Authenticator fields MUST NOT be calculated as described in any previous RADIUS specification.
-Instead, those fields are redefined as described here.

-The 16 octet authenticator field is now split into two logical subfields:
+Instead, those fields are unused.
+The 16-octet portion of the packet header is now repurposed as two logical subfields:

-* 8 octets of opaque Token used to match requests and responses
+* 8 octets of opaque Token used to match requests and responses,

 * 8 octets of Reserved.
 These octets MUST be set to zero when sending any SRADIUS packet.
 These octets MUST be ignored when receiving any SRADIUS packet.
 These octets are reserved for future protocol extensions.